 - Vermont residents can request the DMV to re-examine neighbors, friends or family members they consider unsafe drivers.

-- Underage drivers receive a “junior license” with certain restrictions.
+- Underage drivers may receive a “junior license” with certain restrictions.

-Car Insurance Add-Ons That Will Further Protect You
+Car Insurance Add-Ons That May Further Protect You

-- Add-on Roadside Assistance: Vermont is known for its harsh winters and muddy springtime weather, so it’s a good idea to get roadside assistance coverage in case you get stuck on the side of the road.
+- Add-on Roadside Assistance: Vermont is known for its harsh winters and muddy springtime weather, so it’s a good idea to consider roadside assistance coverage in case you get stuck on the side of the road.

-- Add-on Towing & Labor Cost: In the event you need a car towed, towing and labor cost coverage will reimburse you for any costs associated with transporting your vehicle to your home or auto shop.
+- Add-on Towing & Labor Cost: In the event you need a car towed, towing and labor cost coverage will reimburse you for costs associated with transporting your vehicle to your home or auto shop.

 - Add-on Collision: There are many dirt roads in Vermont, as well as oversized tractors and commercial trucks traveling down the road, so adding collision coverage is a great idea for state residents.